flashrouster/rotation_3d/ReadMe.md

-This is a rotation function for 3D tensor/array data.
+This is a rotation function for 3D tensor/array data, which may be useful for 3d registration or 3d data enhancement.
 Based on torchvision.transforms.functional.rotate, it can rotate the data quickly on GPU/CPU.
-When the tensor is large, try to use GPU to accelerate the rotation operation.
+When the tensor is large, try to use GPU to accelerate the rotation operation..

 # Requirement
 - torchvision >= 0.9.1